vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 ```

-### Why should I choose vFile instead of just enabling multi-writer flag on vSphere file systems?
+### Why should I choose VSSD instead of just enabling multi-writer flag on vSphere file systems?
 vSAN multi-writer mode permits multiple VMs to access the same VMDKs in read-write mode to enable the use of in-guest
 shared-storage clustering solutions such as Oracle RAC.
 However, the guests must be capable of safely arbitrating and coordinating multiple systems accessing the same storage.